 Antigua and Barbuda is situated strategically in the Leeward Islands, near maritime transport lanes of major importance to the United States.

 The Ambassador and Embassy officers reside in Barbados and travel to Antigua and Barbuda frequently.
 Antigua is home to an American Corner at the National Library.
 The American Corner hosts a regular schedule of outreach events and programs.
-A U.S. consular agent resident in Antigua provides emergency assistance and routine citizenship and notarial services to U.S. citizens in Antigua and Barbuda.
+A U.S. consular agent resident in Antigua provides emergency assistance and routine citizenship and notarial services to U.S. citizens in Antigua, Barbuda, and Montserrat.

 U.S. Assistance to Antigua and Barbuda